FTXUI 6.1.9

 Set the child to be the one focused among its siblings.

-Element paragraph(std::string_view text)
+Element paragraph(std::string_view the_text)

 Return an element drawing the paragraph on multiple lines.